bharath12b5/mvn-linux/Building-Snappy-Java.md

     (SLES 11 SP3)

-		zypper install automake autoconf java-1_7_0-ibm java-1_7_0-ibm-devel git-core wget gcc-g++ libtool tar make patch pkg-config
+		zypper install automake autoconf java-1_7_0-ibm java-1_7_0-ibm-devel git-core wget gcc-c++ libtool tar make patch pkg-config

     (SLES 12)

-		zypper install automake autoconf java-1_7_1-ibm java-1_7_1-ibm-devel git-core wget gcc-g++ libtool tar make patch pkg-config
+		zypper install automake autoconf java-1_7_1-ibm java-1_7_1-ibm-devel git-core wget gcc-c++ libtool tar make patch pkg-config

-   If `yum` is unable to find the IBM Java packages on RHEL 6, you might not have the correct repositories set up.
+   If `yum` is unable to find the IBM Java packages on RHEL, you might not have the correct repositories set up.
 See this article for more information: [[Adding RHEL Optional and Supplementary Repositories]].

 2. Check out the Snappy-Java source code: